Project Introduction

 Where `<server script path>` is the path to the MCP server script, which can be a JavaScript (.js) or Python (.py) file.

-### 2. Use Configuration File
+### 2. Use a Configuration File

 ```bash

-node build/index.js <server identifier> <config file path>
+node build/index.js <server identifier> <configuration file path>

 ```